Home / Events /Series Performances /Visiting Orchestras

 Wednesday Performance

 All Visiting Orchestras tickets include same-day admission to The Baker Museum.
-Museum hours on days of the Chicago Symphony Orchestra performances: 10am-7:30pm.
-In addition, the doors to Hayes Hall will open 90 minutes prior to this performance.
+Museum hours on days of The Philadelphia Orchestra performances: 10am-7:30pm.
+In addition, the doors to Hayes Hall will open 90 minutes prior to these performances.
 Arrive early to enjoy the exhibitions and light fare available at Heidi's Place.

 More Info